Windows password recovery tools are used to recover, or reset lost user and administrator passwords used to log on to

 Offline NT Password & Registry Editor (ONTP&RE) works differently than most password recovery programs in that it erases your Windows password instead of recovering it.
 You can think of it as more of a Windows password reset tool.

-Like Ophcrack, you boot to a burned CD created with the Offline NT Password & Registry Editor ISO file.
+Like Ophcrack, you boot form a burned disc or flash drive created with the Offline NT Password & Registry Editor ISO file.
 After running the program, you can log in to your Windows account without entering a password at all.